There’s no shortage of SEO tasks on your to-do list.

 Having a high percentage of pages that don’t generate traffic or engagement signals that your content is low value, which could make it harder for your other pages to rank.

 Keep a running list of your webpages.
-If they aren’t producing traffic or serving another purpose, consider 301-redirecting them to a relevant page.
+If they aren’t producing traffic or ranking for anything relevant, consider 301-redirecting them to a stronger page, or optimizing the content to better serve readers.

 Over time, you should aim to have a clear, documented purpose for each webpage.